dburriss/learn-with-me/programming-in-go/README.md

 }
 ```

-Above the we have 1 goroutine sending on a channel and another receiving on that same channel.
+The first *goroutine* is sending on a channel and another is receiving on that same channel.
 We still use all the same techniques we learned about previously using `WaitGroup`.

 In many programs we will have a dynamic list of goroutines kicking off and we will need to get communication back via a channel.
-If the application is processing a finite list (ie. not listening indefintely) we might want to loop over all messages in the channel.
+If the application is processing a finite list (ie. not listening indefinitely) we might want to loop over all messages in the channel.

 > Important bits are commented.